Chart Color Schemes

 Oatlands - Dundas Valley has a typical household mix, with a lower-than-average median household size

-Family households constitute 74.1% of all households, including 40.2% couples with children, 20.7% couples without children, and 12.1% single parent families.
-Non-family households account for the remaining 25.9%, with lone person households at 23.1% and group households comprising 2.8%.
+Family households account for 74.1% of all households, consisting of 40.2% couples with children, 20.7% couples without children, and 12.1% single parent families.
+Non-family households make up the remaining 25.9%, with lone person households at 23.1% and group households comprising 2.8% of the total.
 The median household size is 2.8 people, which is smaller than the Greater Sydney average of 2.9.

 Frequently Asked Questions - Households